-- (a) Answer.
+- (b) Answer.
 In all Social Security cases filed under 42 U.S.C. § 405(g) or 42 U.S.C. § 1383(c)(3), the defendant must file and serve on the plaintiff a certified copy of the administrative record within sixty days after service of the complaint, which copy shall serve as the answer.
-The defendant may raise any affirmative defense in a motion to dismiss, which may be filed instead of or contemporaneously with the administrative record. - (b) Schedule.
+The defendant may raise any affirmative defense in a motion to dismiss, which may be filed instead of or contemporaneously with the administrative record. - (c) Schedule.
 Within forty-five days after service of the administrative record, the plaintiff must file and serve a statement of errors setting forth the bases upon which the plaintiff seeks reversal or remand.
 Within forty-five days following service of the statement of errors, the defendant must file and serve a memorandum in opposition to the plaintiff's statement of errors.
 The plaintiff may file and serve a reply memorandum within fifteen days of service of the defendant's memorandum in opposition.
-All briefing must include references to the administrative record.
+All briefing must include references to the administrative record. - (d) Pinpoint Citations.
+When citing to the administrative record in Social Security cases, parties must provide pinpoint citations to the administrative record, regardless of whether a party also chooses to provide PageID citations.